aws-solutions-library-samples/guidance-for-cost-analysis-and-optimization-with-amazon-bedrock-agents/README.md

 * Actionable cost optimization recommendations
 * Parallel processing of tasks for improved efficiency

-By combining AI-driven analysis with AWS cost management tools, this solution offers finance teams and cloud administrators a powerful, user-friendly interface to gain deep insights into AWS spending patterns and identify cost-saving opportunities.
+By combining AI-driven analysis with AWS cost management tools, this guidance offers finance teams and cloud administrators a powerful, user-friendly interface to gain deep insights into AWS spending patterns and identify cost-saving opportunities.

 The architecture displayed in the following diagram uses several AWS services, including [AWS Lambda](https://aws.amazon.com/lambda/) functions, to create a scalable, secure, and efficient system.
 This approach demonstrates the potential of AI-driven multi-agent systems to assist with cloud financial management and solve a wide range of cloud management challenges.

 <img width="2643" alt="1 - SolutionsOverview-FinOps-AmazonBedrock-MultiAgent" src="https://github.com/user-attachments/assets/f37966ca-a73c-4677-8501-b5a73a9565c6" />

-In the following sections, we dive deeper into the architecture of our solution, explore the capabilities of each agent, and discuss the potential impact of this approach on AWS cost management strategies.
+In the following sections, we dive deeper into the architecture of our guidance, explore the capabilities of each agent, and discuss the potential impact of this approach on AWS cost management strategies.

 ## Prerequisites

-You must have the following in place to complete the solution in this post:
+You must have the following in place to complete the guidance in this post:

 * An [AWS account](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fportal.aws.amazon.com%2Fbilling%2Fsignup%2Fresume&client_id=signup)
-* FM [access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) in Amazon Bedrock for Amazon Nova Pro and Micro in the same [AWS Region](https://docs.aws.amazon.com/glossary/latest/reference/glos-chap.html#region) where you will deploy this solution
+* FM [access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) in Amazon Bedrock for Amazon Nova Pro and Micro in the same [AWS Region](https://docs.aws.amazon.com/glossary/latest/reference/glos-chap.html#region) where you will deploy this guidance
 * The accompanying [AWS CloudFormation template](http://aws.amazon.com/cloudformation) downloaded from the [aws-samples GitHub repo](https://github.com/aws-samples/sample-finops-bedrock-multiagent-nova)

-## Deploy solution resources using AWS CloudFormation
+## Deploy guidance resources using AWS CloudFormation

 This CloudFormation template is designed to run in the us-east-1 Region.
 If you deploy in a different Region, you must configure cross-Region [inference profiles](https://docs.aws.amazon.com/bedrock/latest/userguide/inference-profiles-create.html) to have proper functionality and update the CloudFormation template accordingly.